gruntwork-io/docs/docs/reference/modules/terraform-aws-security/private-s3-bucket/private-s3-bucket.md

 <HclListItem name="bucket_ownership" requirement="optional" type="string">
 <HclListItemDescription>

-Configure who will be the default owner of objects uploaded to this S3 bucket: must be one of BucketOwnerPreferred (the bucket owner owns objects), ObjectWriter (the writer of each object owns that object), or null (don't configure this feature).
-Note that this setting only takes effect if the object is uploaded with the bucket-owner-full-control canned ACL.
+Configure who will be the default owner of objects uploaded to this S3 bucket: must be one of BucketOwnerPreferred (the bucket owner owns objects), ObjectWriter (the writer of each object owns that object), BucketOwnerEnforced [Recommended] (the bucket owner automatically owns and has full control over every object in the bucket), or null (don't configure this feature).
+Note that BucketOwnerEnforced disables ACLs, and ObjectWriter only takes effect if the object is uploaded with the bucket-owner-full-control canned ACL.
 See https://docs.aws.amazon.com/AmazonS3/latest/dev/about-object-ownership.html for more info.

 </HclListItemDescription>
 <HclListItemDefaultValue defaultValue="null"/>